Horatio Nelson, 1st Viscount Nelson: Corsica

 A British assault force landed on the island on 7 February, after which, Nelson moved to intensify the blockade off Bastia.
 For the rest of the month, he carried out raids along the coast and intercepted enemy shipping.
 By late February, San Fiorenzo had fallen and British troops, under Lieutenant-General David Dundas, entered the outskirts of Bastia.
 However, Dundas merely assessed the enemy positions and then withdrew, arguing that the French were too well entrenched to risk an assault.
-Nelson convinced Hood otherwise, but a protracted debate between the army and naval commanders meant that Nelson did not receive permission to proceed until late March.
+Nelson convinced Hood otherwise, but a protracted debate between the army and naval commanders meant Nelson did not receive permission to proceed until late March.
 Nelson began to land guns from his ships and emplace them in the hills surrounding the town.
-On 11 April, the British squadron entered the harbour and opened fire, whilst Nelson took command of the land forces and commenced bombardment.
-After 45 days, the town surrendered.
+On 11 April, the British squadron entered the harbour and opened fire, while Nelson took command of the land forces and commenced bombardment.
+After 45 days the town surrendered.
 Nelson then prepared for an assault on Calvi, working in company with Lieutenant-General Charles Stuart.

 British forces landed at Calvi on 19 June, and immediately began moving guns ashore to occupy the heights surrounding the town.
 While Nelson directed a continuous bombardment of the enemy positions, Stuart's men began to advance.
 On the morning of 12 July, Nelson was at one of the forward batteries when a shot struck one of the nearby sandbags protecting the position, spraying stones and sand.
 Nelson was struck by debris in his right eye and forced to retire from the position.
 However, his wound was soon bandaged and he returned to action.
-By 18 July, most of the enemy positions had been disabled and that night Stuart, supported by Nelson, stormed the main defensive position and captured it.
+By 18 July, most enemy positions had been disabled and that night Stuart, supported by Nelson, stormed the main defensive position and captured it.
 Repositioning their guns, the British brought Calvi under constant bombardment, and the town surrendered on 10 August.
-Nelson did regain partial sight in his damaged eye after the siege, but by his own account could only "...distinguish light from dark but no object.”
+Nelson did regain partial sight in his damaged eye, but said he could only "...distinguish light from dark but no object."

 Genoa and the fight of the Ça Ira

 After the occupation of Corsica, Hood ordered Nelson to open diplomatic relations with the city-state of Genoa—a strategically important potential ally.
 Soon afterwards, Hood returned to England and was succeeded by Admiral William Hotham as commander-in-chief in the Mediterranean.
-Nelson put into Leghorn and, while Agamemnon underwent repairs, met with other naval officers at the port and entertained a brief affair with a local woman, Adelaide Correglia.
+Nelson put into Leghorn and, while Agamemnon underwent repairs, met with other naval officers at the port and entertained a brief affair with a local, Adelaide Correglia.
 Hotham arrived with the rest of the fleet in December, whereupon Nelson and Agamemnon sailed on a number of cruises with them in late 1794 and early 1795.